 Presenter: Joan Kolarik, Weizmann Institute Of Science

-Many Ex Libris customers have begun to use Tableau for data visualizations.
+Many Ex Libris customers have begun to use Tableau for data visualizations and library analytics.
 This presentation discusses Tableau features, template-sharing, and introduces the Tableau/Ex Libris Support Group.

 Presenters: Christine Moulen, Rich Wenger, MIT